ludwigprager/ArgoCD-POC/README.md

 git clone https://github.com/ludwigprager/ArgoCD-POC.git
 ./ArgoCD-POC/10-deploy.sh
 ```
-It will take a few minutes to to get the installation up and accessible.
+It takes a few minutes to to get the installation up and accessible.

 This command will print all URLs along with the admin password to log into ArgoCD:
 ```